cz2r/CompSciCasino/README.md

 - Dealer stands on a soft 17 (When the dealer exceeds 17 including any aces counted as 11)
 - Goal: Beat the dealer without exceeding 21
 - Players can also take an **Insurance Bet** which lets them bet on the dealer getting a blackjack (Only if dealer shows an ace, and pays 2:1 if the dealer does have a blackjack)
+- Players can **Surrender** after the dealer checks for a blackjack, which returns half of the bet and closes the hand

 #### Payouts
 - **Regular Win**: 1:1 (win amount equal to bet)
 - **Natural Blackjack**: 3:2 (21 with first two cards only)
 - **Push**: Tie with dealer (bet returned)
 - **Insurance**: 2:1 (Make back the bet, only if the dealer has a natural blackjack and insurance was betted on)
+- **Surrender**: 1:2 (Returns 0.5x of the original bet)

 #### Features
 - Support for up to 20 hands per round (More if splitting)